onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

   what the VNF developer needs to know to operate and be compliant with ONAP.
-- These guidelines contains high level expectations and references to specific requirements documentation for VNFs/PNFs which are applicable to the Beijing release of ONAP.
+- These guidelines contains high level expectations and references to specific requirements documentation for VNFs/PNFs which are applicable to the current release of ONAP.
 - Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.
 - Conformance requirements are in the `VNF/PNF Requirements